houyuanchen111/OmniVidX/README.md

 ## 📝 Acknowledgements

-This work is built on [DiffSynth-Studio](https://github.com/modelscope/DiffSynth-Studio).
+Code is built on [DiffSynth-Studio](https://github.com/modelscope/DiffSynth-Studio).
 Thanks all the authors for their excellent contributions!